-During all the poking and prodding and pain, I've been pondering how does this all apply to Christmas?
-Here is second highest feast of the Liturgical Year, remembering the birth of God's Son as an infant on Christmas morning.
+During all the poking and prodding and pain, I’ve been pondering how does this all apply to Christmas?
+Here is second highest feast of the Liturgical Year, recalling the birth of God’s Son as an infant on Christmas morning.
 What does it mean from the sick bed?

 I started to think how I often I use my children’s births as a way to mark time.
-My husband and I have memories we place during the “Before Children” time.
+My husband and I have memories we place during the BC, aka “Before Children” time.
 Other events are placed in order around the birth dates of our sons.
 Their births are pivotal moments and life-changing events.

 On an even larger scale is the impact Christ’s Birth has had on the world.
 Time is forever changed because the Son of God became man.
 History is divided into B.C., “Before Christ” and A.D., Anno Domini, the Year of our Lord.
 Pope Francis’s sermon this Christmas Eve speaks of this impact (emphasis mine):

 The grace which was revealed in our world is Jesus, born of the Virgin Mary, true man and true God.
 He has entered our history; he has shared our journey.
 He came to free us from darkness and to grant us light.
 In him was revealed the grace, the mercy, and the tender love of the Father: Jesus is Love incarnate.
 He is not simply a teacher of wisdom, he is not an ideal for which we strive while knowing that we are hopelessly distant from it.
 He is the meaning of life and history, who has pitched his tent in our midst.

 History is changed forever because of His Birth.
 Do I see that same impact on my life as I pass another celebration of Christmas?
 Is my life be positively changed after celebrating Christ coming into the world, even while I recover?